huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

 <Tip>

-    DeepSpeed will raise an error if we don't specify a `train_micro_batch_size_per_gpu`, despite not really training this particular model
+    DeepSpeed will raise an error if `train_micro_batch_size_per_gpu` isn't specified, even if this particular model isn't being trained.

 </Tip>

-From here, we can create a single [`Accelerator`] and pass in both configurations:
+From here, create a single [`Accelerator`] and pass in both configurations.

 ```python
 from accelerate import Accelerator